muratk5n/thirdwave/en/README.md

 ---

 Salt caverns, and lined rock caverns..
-There is a third method, using pipeline pieces actually, underground..
+There is a third method, using pipeline pieces, underground..
 We know a pipeline network itself is also a storage mechanism, well, why not use pieces of pipeline hardware and stack them on top of eachother underground, creating an uber storage system?

 ---